 How are virtual machines managed?

 It's easy to confuse the 2, particularly because they both revolve around separating resources from hardware to create a useful environment.
+Virtualization helps create clouds, but that doesn't make it cloud computing.
 Think about it like this:

 - Virtualization is a technology that separates functions from hardware

 - Cloud computing is more of a solution that relies on that split